matteodegobbi/vault/concurrent_programming/Processes.md

 2. copy only PTEs expensive if process has a lot of pages
 3. pointer to page table, each process has own page table )
 The [[Cache, TLB, Pipelining|TLB]] must be flushed on context switch, this can be a problem for performance, as for the next process the TLB will be cold and all the first accesses will be misses.
-3 main performance hits of conetxt switches, TLB misses, cache invalidation, swapping pages to disk.
+3 main performance hits of context switches, TLB misses, cache invalidation, swapping pages to disk.

 Also the fact that we have virtual memory ensures us that an incorrect access in a process does not modify pages used by other processes, if this happens an exception occurs, stopping the process.
 If an incorrect access is done inside the correct page no exception occurs and we may not notice the bug.